lexibank/tlopo/out/vol2/chapter6.md

 <a id="s-5-2-6"></a>

-### 5.2.6 The Pointers
+#### 5.2.6.
+The Pointers

 The Pointers, Alpha and Beta Centauri, are widely referred to by compounds translatable as the ‘two men’.
-The Sa’a form is derived from POc _&ast;mwaqane_ ‘man, male’, while the Polynesian examples are reflexes of POc _&ast;tamwataq_ ‘living person’.
+The Sa’a form is derived from POc _&ast;mʷaqane_ ‘man, male’, while the Polynesian examples are reflexes of POc _&ast;tamʷataq_ ‘living person’.

 <table id="2-6-5-2-173-ses-saa-romane">
 <tr>